mightybyte/zeus/README.md

 }
 ```

+If you're deploying with Obelisk as described above, you should create this file
+in `ob-deploy-info/config/backend/settings.json` after you do `ob deploy init`
+but before `ob deploy push`.

 `webhookBaseUrl` is an optional field described above in the "Running Zeus
 Locally" section. `ipWhitelist` is a list of CIDR blocks describing IP addresses
 that are allowed to connect to the server.
 If the list is empty, then the server